-On December 31, 2008, Michael A. Newdow, who had previously unsuccessfully challenged the constitutionality of the words “Under God” in the pledge of allegiance in Elk Grove Unified School District v.
+On Dec.
+31, 2008, Michael A. Newdow, who had previously unsuccessfully challenged the constitutionality of the words “Under God” in the pledge of allegiance in Elk Grove Unified School District v.
 Newdow, 542 U.S. 1 (2004) filed a suit in Newdow v.
-Roberts, attempting to enjoin Chief Justice Roberts, or anyone else administering the oath to incoming President Barack Obama, from prompting the words (as Obama had requested) “so help me God” when he took his oath of office.
+Roberts, attempting to enjoin Chief Justice John Roberts, or anyone else administering the oath to incoming President Barack Obama, from prompting the words (as Obama had requested) “so help me God” when he took his oath of office.

 Scholars have First Amendment impact of “so help me God” phrase

-Still scholars have continued to discuss the protocol surrounding these words, which are not listed within the Constitution and whether they violate the Establishment Clause of the First Amendment.
+Still scholars have continued to discuss the protocol surrounding these words, which are not listed within the Constitution, and whether they violate the Establishment Clause of the First Amendment.

-Much of the debate has centered on long-repeated claims, that a number of Supreme Court decisions have echoed, that George Washington had initiated the practice of adding the words “so help me God” to the presidential oath that the Constitution prescribed.
+Much of the debate has centered on long-repeated claims, which a number of Supreme Court decisions have echoed, that George Washington had initiated the practice of adding the words “so help me God” to the presidential oath that the Constitution prescribed.
 The best available evidence, however, suggests that reports that Washington used these words did not arise until long after he took the oath and cannot thus be reliably verified (Henriques 2009).